aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-sheni-compiled-by-isaac-gantwerk-mayer_(isaac.gantwerk-mayer_2019-05-13).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-	O Merciful One, may You bless all who sit here, them and their homes and their descendants and all that is theirs, us and all that is ours, just as our forefathers Abraham, Isaac, and Jacob (in all, from all, all) – and our foremothers Sarah, Rebecca, Rachel, and Leah (doing good, goodness, good, good) – were blessed, thus may we be blessed, all of us together with a complete blessing, to which we say amen.
+	O Merciful One, may You bless all who sit here, them and their homes and their descendants and all that is theirs, us and all that is ours, just as our forefathers Abraham, Isaac, and Jacob (in all, from all, all) – and our foremothers Sarah, Rebecca, Rachel, and Leah (doing good, goodness, good, good) – were blessed, thus may we be blessed, all of us together with a complete blessing, to which we say <em>amen</em>.
 </div></td></tr>